COMPARISON: The Master Chronometer VS Superlative Chronometer.

 METAS labs take the watches and have their movements tested for a number of things in order to reach a minimum precision of 0/+5 seconds per day.

-- The first of these tests gauges how it reacts to being exposed to magnetic fields of 1.5 Tesla / 15,000 gauss while in two different positions.
+- The first of these tests gauges how it reacts to being exposed to 1.5 Tesla / 15,000 gauss magnetic fields while in two different positions.

-- They then expose it to 15,000 gauss for a full 24 hours and test its daily precision for any deviation.
+- They then expose it to 15,000 gausses for a full 24 hours and test its daily precision for any deviation.

 - They then look at the average daily accuracy of the watch over a period of 96 hours while alternating positions and environmental changes such as temperature fluctuations.
 The Power reserve is then examined to ensure it runs at full mast for the projected capacity.